AndrewOwenMartin/flask-react-auth/fra-back/README.md

 This allows me to pass this data into templates and to check that the user has logged in with a valid Google account.
 Note, this does not have anything to do with authentication of local users under `current_user.is_authenticated`, just that the app currently has access to at least one google account.
 The next step is to make the local user authentication receive info from the Google account.

+# SQLAlchemy integration

+I made the system use `flask-sqlalchemy`.

 ## templates

 The templates directory holds the HTML templates, these were largely copied from the equivalent directory in Microsoft's [Azure-Samples/ms-identity-python-webapp](https://github.com/Azure-Samples/ms-identity-python-webapp).